 Design and simulate phase-locked loops (PLLs) at the system level.
-Typical architectures include integer-N PLLs with single or dual modulus prescalers, and fractional-N PLLs with accumulators or delta-sigma modulators.
-Verify and visualize the open-loop and closed-loop response of your designs.
+Typical architectures include integer-N PLLs with single or dual modulus prescalers and fractional-N PLLs with accumulators or delta-sigma modulators.
+Verify and visualize the open-loop and closed-loop responses of your designs.